 The Conkeror module is written to mirror the functionality found in CLark, here's a list of its commands:

-Add the curren URL to CLark.
+clark_bookmarked_widgetdoes, only requires the user to explicitly call it. clark-add- Add the curren URL to CLark.
 Asks for a title, description and any tags you wish to assign it.

-Edit the current URL's data.
+clark-adddoes, except it also asks which link found on the current page to bookmark, instead of using the current URL. clark-edit- Edit the current URL's data.
 Asks for a name and a description, if either one is left empty, it is not sent to CLark and thus not changed.

-Calls find-url with completions gathered from CLark.
-Uses the search command, so any text typed into the minibuffer gets matched as a substring of a bookmark's title, or a tag.
+find-urlwith completions gathered from CLark.
+Uses thesearchcommand, so any text typed into the minibuffer gets matched as a substring of a bookmark's title, or a tag. clark-find-url-new-buffer- Does thee same thing

-Does thee same thing clark-find-url does, except it opens the URL in a new buffer, instead of the current buffer.
+clark-find-urldoes, except it opens the URL in a new buffer, instead of the current buffer. clark-remove- Removes the current URL from CLark.

-Replace or remove the tags for the current url's bookmark.
+clark-set-tags- Replace or remove the tags for the current url's bookmark.
 If any tags are given they replace the bookmark's old tags, if the field is left empty, all tags are removed.

 All of these are included in the clark_keymap.